Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Implementing Zero Trust security within Azure can be complex, and requires careful planning, continuous monitoring, and strict access control across every layer.

 Azure supports Zero Trust based on conditional access, identity verification, network segmentation, and device compliance.
+This approach minimizes risk by eliminating implicit trust within the cloud environment.
 Making an uptick in adoption depends on a change of mind and a change of architecture.

 The team will need to verify every user and device trying to access their systems, blocking all access by default, and monitoring that access for malicious behavior.
 No trusted users exist within the cloud, either implicitly or otherwise.